-Chocolate Torte Au Naturel a cake so naked it’s gluten free and made with 100% organic, fair trade chocolate, sugar and coffee.
+Chocolate Torte Au Naturel a cake so naked it’s gluten-free and made with 100% organic, fair trade chocolate, sugar, vanilla and coffee.
 Hell, even the butter is organic!
-Happy Earth Day from the Gypsy Kitchen, let us eat cake.
+Happy Earth Day from the Gypsy Kitchen – let us eat cake!

-Our household is Ocean Wise, Green Palm, Fair Trade and as GMO Free, Organic, free range, humane and local as possible.
-We compost and our little garden is pesticide and herbicide free.
+Our household is Ocean Wise, Green Palm, Fair Trade, and as GMO-Free, Organic, free-range, humane, and local as possible.
+We compost and our little garden is pesticide and herbicide-free.
 We currently boycott all Nestle products due to their stance on water rights.
 This week I started researching Shade Grown options that eliminate the need to level rain forests and destroy habitat for the creatures who dwell in them, in particular birds.
 I try not to get on my high horse about the ethics behind what we eat, but on this day I think it’s an important conversation to have.
 Every little bit counts.
-The decisions we make about our food affects everyone down the supply chain, so I do my best to make wise choices.
+The decisions we make about our food effects everyone down the supply chain, so I do my best to make wise choices.

-When Ottawa’s Camino offered to send “a box of Camino love” I had no idea how deep their deep their product list has become in just a few short years.
-Gorgeous chocolate products in it’s many forms, including the baking chocolate we used in this recipe, cocoa, hot chocolate mixes, chocolate bars, coconut, sugar, and now coffee.
-Chocolate, sugar and coffee are often referred to as ‘the dirty three’due to the unfair pricing structure traditionally associated with these products that keep those who grow and harvest the product, largely in 3rd world countries, in poverty.
-Thanks to ethically minded folks like Camino, that is slowly changing and every dollar you put behind that effort makes a difference.
+When Ottawa’s Camino offered to send “a box of Camino love” I had no idea how deep their product list has become in just a few short years.
+Gorgeous chocolate products in its many forms, including the baking chocolate we used in this recipe, cocoa, hot chocolate mixes, chocolate bars, coconut, sugar, and now coffee.
+Chocolate, sugar, and coffee are often referred to as ‘the dirty three’due to the unfair pricing structure traditionally associated with these products that keep those who grow and harvest the product, largely in 3rd world countries, in poverty.
+Thanks to ethically-minded folks like Camino, that is slowly changing and every dollar you put behind that effort makes a difference.

 1 tablespoon leftover espresso